danielle076/java_basics/src/I_String/readme.md

 ## String

-Text is stored in a variable of type String.
-Strings in Java are Objects that are backed internally by a char array.
-Since arrays are immutable (cannot grow), Strings are immutable as well.
-Whenever a change to a String is made, an entirely new String is created.
+Text is stored in a variable of type `String`.

 A String is a data type, such as an int and float, but is used to represent text rather than numbers.
 For example, the word "hamburger" and the phrase "I ate 3 hamburgers" are both Strings.
 Even "12345" could be considered a String, if specified correctly.

+A String variable contains a set of characters enclosed in double quotes.
+A String in Java is actually an object that contains methods that can perform certain operations on strings.
+For example, the length of a string can be found using the method `length()`: `System.out.println("The length of the name is: " + name.length());`

+Many more methods possible, for example: `toUpperCase()`, `toLowerCase()`, `indexOf()`, `substring()`, see for more methods https://www.w3schools.com/java/java_ref_string.asp.

     String myString = "This is a String";
     System.out.println("myString is equal to " + myString); // myString is equal to This is a String